agustinmista/website/static/about.md

 # About me

 <div class="justified">
-I'm PhD student at the Computer Science and Engineering department of [Chalmers University of Technology](https://chalmers.se) in Sweden, under the supervision of [Alejandro Russo](http://www.cse.chalmers.se/~russo).
+I'm a PhD student at the Computer Science and Engineering department of [Chalmers University of Technology](https://chalmers.se) in Sweden, under the supervision of [Alejandro Russo](http://www.cse.chalmers.se/~russo).
 Previously, I received a Licentiate Degree in Computer Science at the [National University of